 Differences Between Alcohol Abuse and Alcoholism Addiction

-Alcohol abuse is a pattern of drinking that effects in one or more of the following situations in a twelve-month time period:
+Alcohol abuse is a pattern of drinking that affects in one or more of the following situations in a twelve-month time period:

 - Drinking in instances that can result in physical injury.
 Examples include driving a vehicle or operating machinery.